NilsIrl/MozWire/README.md

 # MozWire

-MozWire is a cross-platform client for MozillaVPN, finally giving Linux, macOS, FreeBSD, OpenBSD and others (all platform supporting the WireGuard protocol) users access to this VPN provider.
+MozWire is a cross-platform client for MozillaVPN, finally giving Linux, macOS, FreeBSD, OpenBSD and others (all platforms supporting the WireGuard protocol) users access to this VPN provider.
 MozWire also supports Windows.

 ## Installation